 The recreational fishery is comprised of the private sector and for-hire sector.
 The private sector includes anglers fishing from shore (all land-based structures) and private/rental boats.
-The for-hire sector is composed of the charterboat and headboat (also called partyboat) sectors.
-Charterboats generally carry fewer passengers and charge a fee on an entire vessel basis, whereas
+The forhire sector is composed of the charter vessel and headboat (also called party boat) sectors.
+Charter vessels generally carry fewer passengers and charge a fee on an entire vessel basis, whereas headboats carry more passengers and payment is per person.